gurki/uid11/README.md

 > `42 bit` millisecond resolution timestamp lasts us easily over 100 years, forming a practical sweetspot.

 ### Why `xid`?

-> The name is a combination of the roman numeral `XI` for the number eleven, and `ID` for the unique identifier.
+> The name is a combination of the roman numeral `XI` for the number eleven, and `ID` for unique identifier.

 ### Why the Custom Epoch?
 We don't expect the timestamp to be used much in retrospect, especially for large-scale modern-tech systems.